 #5 Don’t Make Too Many Reservations

 Just because you can book breakfast, lunch, and dinner, doesn’t mean you should.
 It is really difficult to eat three sit-down meals in one day if you also want to visit attractions, shows, and shop.
 There just isn’t enough time (or room in your stomach).
-One reservation a day is a good rule of thumb.
+One sit-down reservation a day is a good rule of thumb.
 Plan to use quick service options for the rest of your meals.
-If you really want to book two reservations in one day, book breakfast and dinner.
+If you really want to book two sit-down meals in one day, book breakfast and dinner.
 Most likely you will be full enough to skip lunch that day.

 Not only is it nice to free up an unneeded reservation for someone else to nab, canceling a reservation you cannot use will save you from being charged a $10 per person no-show fee.
 Disney’s current cancellation policy allows you to pull the plug up until two hours before you are set to arrive, which is a pretty generous.